-If sentence (1) has the reading characterized at the outset, then the sentence on this reading should be judged true with respect to Monday, but false with respect to Tuesday.
+If sentence (1) has a genuine symmetric reading, then the sentence on this reading should be judged true with respect to Monday, but false with respect to Tuesday.
 The full sentence in (4) should thus be able to be judged true.
-By contrast, if sentence (1) has only a single, underspecified reading, then it should be judged true on both Monday and Tuesday, so sentence (4) should be false.
-Structures of this form thus provide a way to test the existence of symmetric readings for sentences (1-3).
+By contrast, if sentence (1) has only a single, underspecified reading, which allows hitting both within and across groups, then it should be judged true on both Monday and Tuesday, so sentence (4) should be false.
+Structures of this form thus provide a way to test the existence of symmetric readings for sentences (1)-(3).